 For construction equipment like excavators, these norms are critical.
 Non-road engines contribute heavily to emissions on job sites.
 Desi Machines showcases BS6-compliant machinery, helping you pick equipment that meets modern standards.

 In 2020, India jumped from BS5 to BS6, aligning with global standards such as Euro 6.
-BS6 engines are made to reduce emissions to a great extent, hence it is the most suitable for green construction.
+BS6 engines are made to reduce emissions to a great extent; hence, they are the most suitable for green construction.

 BS4 engines lower NOx to 1.5 g/kWh and PM to 0.1 g/kWh.
 BS6 engines go even further, limiting NOx to 0.4 g/kWh and PM to 0.02 g/kWh.
 This BS6 engine reduces particulate matter (PM) by 80% and NOx by 68% compared to BS4, making operations cleaner.